pyOpenSci/software-peer-review/about/package-scope.md

 The following categories are the current domain areas that fall into the pyOpenSci domain scope.
 Note that your package should have some level of demonstrated scientific application.
-This could be a use case that you can link to or a tutorial that demonstrates it's potential application for science.
+This could be a use case that you can link to or a tutorial that demonstrates its potential application for science.

 Below we provide examples of packages from pyOpenSci ecosystem.
 Because we have growing community of packages, in some cases we link to R packages